John James Audubon: The Birds of America

 Audubon sold oil-painted copies of the drawings to make extra money and publicize the book.
 A potential publisher had Audubon's portrait painted by John Syme, who clothed the naturalist in frontier clothes; the portrait was hung at the entrance of his exhibitions, promoting his rustic image.
 The painting is now held in the White House art collection, and is not frequently displayed.
 The New-York Historical Society holds all 435 of the preparatory watercolors for The Birds of America.
 Lucy Audubon sold them to the society after her husband's death.
 All but 80 of the original copper plates were melted down when Lucy Audubon, desperate for money, sold them for scrap to the Phelps Dodge Corporation.

 King George IV was among the avid fans of Audubon and subscribed to support publication of the book.
-Britain's Royal Society recognized Audubon's achievement by electing him as a fellow.
-He was the second American to be elected after statesman Benjamin Franklin.
+The British Royal Society recognized Audubon's achievement by electing him as a fellow, the second American to be elected after Benjamin Franklin.
 While in Edinburgh to seek subscribers for the book, Audubon gave a demonstration of his method of supporting birds with wire at professor Robert Jameson's Wernerian Natural History Association.
 Student Charles Darwin was in the audience.
-Audubon also visited the dissecting theatre of the anatomist Robert Knox.
+Audubon also visited the dissecting theater of the anatomist Robert Knox.
 Audubon was also successful in France, gaining the King and several of the nobility as subscribers.

 A painting of the roseate spoonbill by John James Audubon.
 Plate CCCXXI.

 The Birds of America became very popular during Europe's Romantic era.
 Audubon's dramatic portraits of birds appealed to people in this period's fascination with natural history.